HansMolemanPNG/hansmolemanpng.github.io/docs/kb/injection-attacks/xxe.md

 %ISOamso;
 ```

-The key signal is that the paraneter entity (i. this case `%ISOamso;`) appears as a standalone expansion call at the root of the DTD.
+The key signal is that the paraneter entity (in this case `%ISOamso;`) appears as a standalone expansion call at the root of the DTD.
 When you override this entity, the replacement text is injected directly at root level — where the parser expects standalone DTD declarations.

 #### Identifying Candidates with grep